Dr-ZHUIM/notes/redux/readme.md

 We are tring to track the value of a counter to show how to use `Redux`.

 ```
-// define an inital state
+// define an initial state
 const initialState = {
     value: 0
     };